Other 2026 Mock Drafts: Charlie Campbell (4/13)

 You can buy it here.
 It has some NFL Draft-related topics, so like I said, if you want to support the site, this is a great way to do it!

-The Cardinals need to continue to add to their defensive line so they can rattle Matthew Stafford and Sam Darnold.
+The Cardinals need to add to their defensive line so they can rattle Matthew Stafford and Sam Darnold.

 Lee Hunter has surprising speed and athleticism for a big nose tackle.